Old Winters Ranch/Winters Mansion

 The Old Winters Ranch/Winters Mansion, near Carson City, Nevada, was completed in 1864.
 Also known as Rancho del Sierra, it was listed on the National Register of Historic Places in 1974.
 It was argued to be significant for its historical associations, for its architecture, and for its "continuing educational possibilities."

-It is located in Washoe City, Nevada.
+It is located in what is now known as old Washoe City.